maludwig/solium-project/README.md

-# Blank Serverless Application w/ Babel
+# Solium Project - A Serverless Application with Babel

 ### Local installation Development Dependencies

 Node 7 or higher with npm: https://nodejs.org/en/download/

+Older versions of Node may work after building with Babel

 ### Getting started locally